Prachurja/Ticatoe/README.md

 ### Method 2
 Use `gradlew build --no-daemon` to build the app.
 A jar file by the name, `app.jar` would get stored in the `app/build/libs` folder.
 You can run the jar using the `java -jar` command.

----

-## License
-Licensed under the GPL v3 License, a strong copyleft license.
-This means that any copy or modification of the original code must also be made released under the GPL v3.
-For further information, see the [LICENSE](https://github.com/Prachurja/Ticatoe/blob/main/LICENSE) file.